slynnykusbk-glitch/contract_ai/README.md

 | `MODEL_SUGGEST` | `gpt-4o-mini` | *(empty string → ignored)* |
 | `MODEL_QA` | `gpt-4o-mini` | *(empty string → ignored)* |

+## Health and dependency checks

+The `/health` endpoint verifies that required rule engine dependencies are available.
+It attempts to import **PyYAML** and load rule packs during application start.
+If these checks fail, `/health` reports a non-OK status so deployments can detect missing dependencies.

 ## Word Add-in

 After running an analysis the task pane displays the current CID.
 You can open